 Dance Mogul: Why is it important to give back to the dance community while still achieving success?

-Dance Mogul: How do you get the younger generation to understand that the discipline in dance is the same discipline that needs to be executed in an educational setting.
+Dance Mogul: Dance is the same discipline that needs to be executed in an educational setting.

 Dance Mogul: How important is it that dancers try to leave legacies instead of bits and pieces of momentary satisfaction?